AdrianSkar/markdown/Welcome file.md

 # Welcome to StackEdit!

 Hi!
 I'm your first Markdown file in **StackEdit**.
 If you want to learn about StackEdit, you can read me.
-If ant to play with Markdown, you can edit me.
-Once you have finished with me, you can create newsss files b[y opening](fyjkfujfv) the **file explorer** on the left corner of the navigation bar.
+If you want to play with Markdown, you can edit me.
+Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Files